rmscode/binary-garden/docs/general/wsl.md

     Support for GUI apps on WSL does not provide a full desktop experience.
 It relies on Windows desktop, so installing desktop-focused tools or apps may not be supported.

 [*Reference*](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps#run-linux-gui-apps)

+## Location of WSL VHDX

+This will differ a bit depending on the distro you have installed.
+For Ubuntu, the path looks like this:

+`%appdata%\Local\Packages\CanonicalGroupLimited.Ubuntu\LocalState\ext4.vhdx`